edgexfoundry/edgex-docs/docs_src/design/adr/security/0027-authentication.md

 * As an added bonus, Vault supports longer JWT key sizes than the Kong JWT plugin.

+Additionally, `security-bootstrapper` will need to modified to not block on availability of Postgres before issuing the ready-to-run signal.
+(This change is already completed.)

 ### High-level list of changes

-A proof of concept implementation required the following high-level list of changes:
+The following list of changes is derived from the proof of concept implementation to actually effect the change (besides the prerequisite changes above):

-- Kong and Postgres to be removed from compose files and snaps.
+- Kong and Postgres is removed from compose files and snaps.

-- Add an NGINX reverse proxy.
+- Add an NGINX reverse proxy with using the proxy auth module.

-- Replace `security-proxy-setup` with a very small proxy authentication service.
+- The `security-proxy-setup` container remains, with the binary replaced with a small shell script to create a default TLS certificate and key.

-- Bootstrapper components to no longer check for Postgres availability, but need to seed NGINX entrypoint scripts.

-- Changes to `security-secretstore-setup` to enable the Vault identity engine.
+- The `secrets-config` utility will create new users in Vault instead of Kong, and update TLS configuration for NGINX on disk instead of the Kong API.

-- Changes to `security-file-token-provider` and `security-spiffe-token-provider` to issue Vault tokens using a pluggable authentication method (currently `userpass`).
+- Changes to `security-file-token-provider` and `security-spiffe-token-provider` to use the new token issuing method.

-- Addition of new API methods to `go-mod-secrets` to perform additional Vault configuration and generate and validate JWT's

-- Modification to `go-mod-core-contracts` to support an injectable authentication interface to add JWT's to outgoing HTTP requests.
+- Modifications to `go-mod-core-contracts` to support an injectable authentication interface to add JWT's to outgoing HTTP requests.

 - Modifications to `go-mod-bootstrap` to realize the `go-mod-secrets` changes,